Sourced from The Emotional Wound Thesaurus: A Writer’s Guide to Psychological Trauma (Now Available in Print & Digital)

 A situation where one is directly responsible for another person and must act to keep them alive

-To find out more about The Emotional Wound Thesaurus, visit the bookstore page here, or, if you need this resource now, visit the fully searchable and linked Emotional Wound Thesaurus at our other site, One Stop for Writers.
+To find out more about The Emotional Wound Thesaurus, visit the bookstore page here, or visit the fully searchable and linked Emotional Wound Thesaurus at our other site, One Stop for Writers.

 Praise for The Emotional Wound Thesaurus: